selfrefactor/rambda/README.md

 ## Argumentation

-I admire `Ramda` as it is great library in what it does, but I used only small part of what it offers.
+I admire `Ramda`, as it is great library in what it does.
+My main problem was its size.
+Even custom builds didn't deliver satisfactory results.
+Also I already had `Ramda` habits and I didn't want to switch to `Lodash`.

-I wanted to optimize the size of my webpack bundle, but I had already developed `Ramda` habits.

-This lead me to the idea to recreate the funtionality of some `Ramda` methods and export that as a library.
+Then I realized that my best solution was to publish a library that recreates the functionality of some `Ramda` methods with less code.

 ## Example use